“How many employees do I need for employee advocacy to be a success?”

 The truth is, the question isn’t “how many employees do I need”.

-It’s “which employees should I invite and who have the influence to make a real impact”.
+It’s “which employees should I invite?
+Who has the influence to make a real impact?”.

 No matter how many employees you have, some of them will get it, and others couldn’t care less about a new initiative.